The Informational Role of Online Recommendations: Evidence from a Field Experiment: Framework and Hypotheses

 \subsection{Hypotheses}

-As our framework points out, recommender systems affect consumption directly through two mechanisms: exposure of consumers to a good and recommendation of that good.
-Note that if good $x$ is recommended to consumer $i$, then consumer $i$ is also exposed to it, that is, $r_{i,x,t}=1\Longrightarrow e_{i,x,t}=1$, and therefore, the good is considered, ($e_{i,x,t}=1 \Longrightarrow x \in \Gamma_{i,t}$).
-This motivates our first hypothesis, which distinguishes between the effect of recommendation and exposure on consumption: \begin{hyp}[Impact of Recommender Systems on Consumption] (1) Exposure to a good increases the likelihood of its consumption relative to no exposure.
-(2) Recommendation of a good increases the likelihood of its consumption relative to simple exposure. \end{hyp}
+Recommendations affect consumption through multiple informational channels.
+One important issue is that, by recommending good $x$ to consumer $i$, the platform is also exposing the consumer to that good and therefore forcing consideration ($r_{i,x,t}=1\implies e_{i,x,t}=1 \implies x\in\Gamma_{i,t}$).

+Our first hypothesis is that forcing consideration has on its own a positive impact on consumption, but recommendations affect it further: \begin{hypothesis} Forcing consideration of a good increases its consumption; recommending it increases consumption further. \end{hypothesis}

-We then turn to examining the mechanisms through which recommendation acts on consumption.
-Underlying our theoretical framework is the assumption that recommendation affects consumption by affecting consumers' beliefs, which, in turn, explain consumption patterns.
-In particular, one would expect that consumers are more likely to choose goods they believe have a higher expected quality, $q_{i,x,t}:=\mathbb E_t[q_i(x)]$, which in our framework corresponds to utility being increasing in quality.
-On the other hand, if consumers are uncertainty averse (concave utility), then, all else equal, they are more likely to choose goods about whose quality they are less uncertain.
-Our second hypothesis summarizes these predictions: \begin{hyp}[Beliefs Explain Consumption] The likelihood of consuming a good increases in expected quality and decreases in uncertainty. \end{hyp}
+Our remaining hypotheses consider whether recommendations' effect on consumption can be partly explained by their role in directly providing information about the goods' match value.
+Underlying our theoretical framework is the assumption that recommendation affects consumption by affecting consumers' beliefs, which in turn explain consumption patterns.
+We decompose our analysis in two steps.

+First, we test whether beliefs are sensibly related to consumption.
+In particular, one would expect that consumers are more likely to choose goods they believe have a higher expected value, $v_{i,x,t}^b:=\mathbb E_{i,t}[v_{i,x}]$, which in our framework corresponds to utility being increasing in value.
+On the other hand, if consumers are uncertainty-averse (concave utility), then, all else equal, they are more likely to choose goods about whose match value they are less uncertain.
+We then have: \begin{hypothesis} Goods with higher expected match value and lower uncertainty are more likely to be consumed. \end{hypothesis}